Mahima-Gunde/Mahima-Gunde/README.md

+# Hi There👋

-# Hi There, I'm Mahima Gunde 👋
+I'm Mahima Gunde
 I'm a passionate **Data Analyst** with experience in data exploration, cleaning, and visualization.
 I graduated with a degree in **master of computer science**, specializing in **Data Analytics**.
 How to reach me: mahimagunde@gmail.com